 The power of Instagram can never be understated, with its dramatic rise to becoming a go-to platform for visual content, it should be a part of your marketing mix.
-Instagram is perfectly suited for video, animation and photography and has over a billions of users worldwide.
+Instagram is perfectly suited for video, animation and photography and has billions of users worldwide.

 Instagram feed videos autoplay silently by default and you have 60 seconds to work with

 Stories are 15 second long and last 24 hours